Ultimate Gorilla Trekking Guide

 Mountain gorillas live in family groups of 8–30 individuals led by a dominant silverback male, including several adult females and their offspring.

-Primarily herbivorous, spending much of their day foraging for leaves, stems, bark, and fruits from over 140 plant species.
+Primarily herbivorous, they spend most of the day foraging for leaves, stems, bark, and fruits from over 140 plant species in their environment.

 Gorilla Trekking Locations in Uganda